Patient Charges for PBS Prescriptions: Example Calculations

 -

-If amount charged is less than $28.71; the amount to Safety Net = amount charged.
+If amount charged is less than $24.85; the amount towards the Safety Net = amount charged.

 Example 1.2 - Under co-payment prescription – general patient